keptn/tutorials/site/tutorials/snippets/09/self-healing/featureFlagsDynatrace.md

 Positive
-: For the sake of this tutorial, we will onboard Unleash as a Keptn project.
+: For the sake of this tutorial, we will create an Unleash Keptn project.
 The carts microservice is already pre-configured for this.

 To quickly get an Unleash server up and running with Keptn, follow these instructions: